moduspwnens/boa-chat/README.md

 Check it out live:
  * https://webchat.bennlinger.com/

+Note that I will rebuild the demo environment periodically, which will clear all of its data / user registrations.

 ## Deploy

 It only takes a few clicks.
 Just log into your AWS account (with appropriate permissions) and click this button: